Beau is Afraid (formerly Disappointment Blvd.) – Everything We Know So Far

 The cast is undeniably strong, and it includes a group of actors known for a variety of genres.
 There is some horror in there along with gritty thrillers, but there is also a lot of comedy.
 That leads us to speculation about what the tone and story might be like.

-Understandably, Ari Aster and producers A24 are keeping plot details for Disappointment Blvd. closely guarded.
+Understandably, Ari Aster and producers A24 are keeping plot details for Beau is Afraid closely guarded.
 If Aster’s new movie is anything like his previous two, then saying too much could ruin the journey the film will take audiences on.

 The quote describing the film as reported by Deadline is that the movie is “an intimate, decades-spanning portrait of one of the most successful entrepreneurs of all time.”
 We can assume that Joaquin Phoenix is the entrepreneur in question, but otherwise, that’s not much to go on.
-A quote from Aster in 2020 described his next project after Midsommar as a “nightmare comedy,” but it’s not entirely clear if he was referring to Disappointment Blvd.
-That could be the case though, especially with a fantastic comedy actor like Nathan Lane topping the supporting cast list.
+A quote from Aster in 2020 described his next project after Midsommar as a “nightmare comedy,” but wasn’t entirely clear if he was referring to what was known at the time as Disappointment Blvd.
+With a fantastic comedy actor like Nathan Lane topping the supporting cast list, a nightmare comedy felt like a good fit.
 Joaquin Phoenix is no stranger to comedy either, starring in the strangely hilarious Inherent Vice in 2014.

-Also, even if Disappointment Blvd. is a “nightmare comedy,” that could just be Ari Aster being coy about what his intentions are.
+Calling Beau is Afraid a “nightmare comedy” could just be Ari Aster being coy about what his intentions are.
 After all, he described Midsommar as a breakup movie, and Hereditary as a family drama.
 Those movies absolutely are both of those things, but they are also quite horrific.
-It’s probably safe to say that Disappointment Blvd. will follow in its predecessors footsteps.
+It’s probably safe to say that Beau is Afraid will follow in its predecessors footsteps.
 Other than that, the actual story is pure speculation at this point.